kennethaar/KeyOptimizer/README.md

 ### Installing
 EXE version:
-1. Just download and double click.
+1. Just download the KeyOptimizer.exex file and doubleclick on it.
 In your tray you should see a keyboard icon.
-Hovering over it should show you some of the keys and what they do.
+Hovering over it should show you how to suspend and reactivate it.

 AHK version:
 1. To install, first install AutoHotKey V2 from here: https://www.autohotkey.com/